ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-dev.md

 Here's a breakdown of `git remote` command:

 - `add` is a subcommand used to, well, add a new remote.
 - `production` is the name for the remote.
-The name is your choice; I chose `proudction` because the remote server hosts your app in production.
+The name is your choice; I chose `production` because the remote server hosts your app in production.
 - `ssh` is the protocol used to connect to the server.
 This should stay as is.
 - `laravel` is the name of the non-root user on the app's server and must match, well, the name of whatever non-root user you're using on the server.
 - `laravel_project_git` is the SSH alias used in the SSH config on your dev machine to identify your app's server.